slowernews/wisdom-tldr/README.md

 > *'Your work is the single greatest means at your disposal for expressing your social intelligence.'*

-CHALLENGE: companies don't care about you.
+HOWEVER, companies don't care about you.
 Having a job is risky, avoid the trap of following one set career path.

 > *'I work for money, if you want loyalty hire a dog.'*